Westminster Choir College: 1932–1991: Independent music school in Princeton

 In 1932, the choir school relocated to Princeton, New Jersey, which became its long-term home.
-Classes were held in the First Presbyterian Church and the Princeton Seminary until 1934, when the school moved to its present campus.
+Classes were held in the First Presbyterian Church and the Princeton Seminary until 1934, when the school moved to its own campus.
 This was made possible by a large gift from the Ohio philanthropist Sophia Strong Taylor.
-The dedication of the new campus was marked by a performance of Johann Sebastian Bach's Mass in B minor at the Princeton University Chapel with the Westminster Choir, soloists, and the Philadelphia Orchestra conducted by Leopold Stokowski.
+The dedication of the new campus was marked by a performance of Johann Sebastian Bach's Mass in B minor at the Princeton University Chapel with the Westminster Choir, soloists, and the Philadelphia Orchestra (conducted by Leopold Stokowski).
 The services of the soloists, orchestra, and conductor were a gift from Stokowski.

-There was a second European choir tour in 1934 lasting nine weeks and highlighted by a live radio broadcast from Russia to the United States.
-In the 14 years since its founding in 1920, the choir already had two European tours, which earned it international acclaim and a campus of its own.
-The State of New Jersey in 1939 granted the choir school accreditation and the name Westminster Choir College was adopted.
+In 1934, a second European choir tour took place, lasting for nine weeks and highlighted by a live radio broadcast from Russia to the United States.
+In the fourteen years since its founding, in 1920, the choir already had undertaken two European tours, earning international acclaim and a campus of its own.
+In 1939, the State of New Jersey granted the choir school accreditation, and the name Westminster Choir College was adopted.
+In the years following accreditation, under Williamson's leadership, the choir would begin having regular concerts with the New York Philharmonic and the Philadelphia Orchestra.
+Also in 1939, the Westminster Choir sang with the New York Philharmonic for the first time, conducted by Sir John Barbirolli.

-In years to come, under Williamson's leadership, the choir would begin having regular concerts with the New York Philharmonic and the Philadelphia Orchestra.
-The Westminster Choir sang with the New York Philharmonic for the first time in 1939, conducted by Sir John Barbirolli.
-Since that time, the choir has sung over three hundred performances with the Philharmonic, a record number for a single choir to perform with an orchestra.
-Later that year, the choir sang with the NBC Symphony Orchestra, conducted by Arturo Toscanini.
-That same year the choir, directed by Williamson, sang at the dedication of the New York World's Fair, which was broadcast to 53 countries.
+Since the 1930s, the choir has performed over three hundred concerts with the Philharmonic, a record number for a single choir to perform with an orchestra.
+Late in 1939, the choir sang with the NBC Symphony Orchestra, conducted by Arturo Toscanini.
+That same year, the choir, directed by Williamson, sang at the dedication of the New York World's Fair, which was broadcast to 53 countries.